IT Support Ajax

 Small local Ajax MSPs tend to do office IT well but lack 24/7 coverage and formal security leadership.
 Larger national MSPs dispatch from Toronto or Mississauga like Fusion, but rarely offer the Canadian-owned, CISSP-led, fixed-price-inclusive model.
 Fusion’s differentiation is delivering the strategic stack of a larger MSP to 25-to-150-user Ajax operators without routing through a US-owned parent.

-Fusion resolves 93% of issues on the first contact against an MSP industry average closer to 70%.
+Fusion engineers own the fix.
+Your call reaches someone who already knows your environment, not a script reader, so the root cause gets addressed instead of the same ticket coming back next week.
 For an Ajax fulfillment operator where a dropped scanner network is a missed retail shipping window, that difference is the difference between an inconvenience and a contract penalty.

 Fusion Computing has delivered IT support to Canadian businesses since 2012.
 CEO Mike Pearlstein holds the CISSP certification.
 All engagements align to CIS Controls v8.1.
 Fusion operates from offices in Toronto, Dundas (Hamilton area), and Metro Vancouver.
 Canadian-owned, with all client data stored in Canada.